Join Us On Facebook! | CONTACT | BABY BLOG | HOME |

 Here is what to expect on your baby's urine frequency and color during the first week of living:

-A newborn baby doesn't eat or drink much at all.
-During the first couple days outside the womb, a baby will start out with drinking only very small amounts of breast milk or formula, and hence will have no need to pee very much either.
+A newborn baby doesn’t eat or drink much at all.
+During the first couple of days outside the womb, a baby will start drinking only very small amounts of breast milk or formula and hence will not need to pee very much either.

-Newborn Pee Habits At Day 5 And On
+Newborn Pee Habits From Day 5 And On

 Breastfed babies may also start pooping very frequently – even as often as after every feeding or more.